 OUR NEWEST ADDITIONS FOR FINE MOTOR, TACTILE, AND DEVELOPING SKILLS:

 Melissa & Doug Bead Sequencing Set was a recently gifted to us.
 The kids are really enjoying the pattern sequencing.
 The beads can double as a beginning lacing exercise too.

 Melissa & Doug Cutting Food Set is hands-down, Little S’s newest favorite toy!
 She loves food play.
 Food is a big centerpiece in our home, especially with her earlier food aversions, so its wonderful she enjoys playing it daily.
 Plus, it’s great for developing motor play.

 Our favorite sensory processing disorder books that have helped us create a smart sensory diet and identify and treat sensory dysfunction.

 Thank you for supporting our blog.
 For all product affiliate links, you will be redirected to Amazon.
 We really appreciate it.
+We only endorse product we use and love and haven’t received any free products.
+For full disclosure, please read here.
 Have a blessed holiday season. ♥︎♥︎♥︎